 Mark Regnerus’ Discredited Anti-Gay Study Front-and-Center as MI Marriage Equality Trial Begins

-The trial in a court case challenging Michigan’s ban on marriage equality begins tomorrow, and the roundly discredited 2012 anti-gay parenting report from Mark Regnerus is expected to play a central role – the first time that lesbian, gay, bisexual and transgender (LGBT) families and family structures have been debated in a federal court since the trial over California’s Proposition 8.
+Washington – The trial in a federal case challenging Michigan’s ban on marriage equality begins tomorrow, and the roundly discredited 2012 anti-gay parenting report from Mark Regnerus is expected to play a central role – the first time that lesbian, gay, bisexual and transgender (LGBT) families and family structures have been debated in a federal court since the trial over California’s Proposition 8.
 Regnerus’ 2012 study, plagued by flawed methodology and numerous conflicts of interest, alleged that children of same-sex couples experienced more adverse outcomes than children raised by opposite-sex parents.
 The American Sociological Association – as well as hundreds of Regnerus’ fellow scholars – were quick to dismantle the report because of its glaring flaws.

 Regnerus is among several researchers scheduled to testify in favor of Michigan’s ban who also participated in a series of meetings at the Heritage Foundation in 2010.
 The New York Times reported this weekend that at those meetings participants discussed the need for more research on family structures.
 One outcome of this meeting was Regnerus’ biased report, funded chiefly by the anti-gay Witherspoon Institute.